 - AWS: Amazon determines price by rounding up the number of hours used.
 The minimum use is one hour.
 Instances can be purchased in one of three ways:

-- On Demand – Pay for what you use, no upfront cost
+- Pay-as-you-go: Pay for what you use, no upfront cost

-- Google Cloud Platform: GCP bills for instances by rounding up the number of minutes used.
-There is a minimum of 10 minutes.
-Interestingly, Google recently came out with “sustained-use pricing” for compute services that offers a simpler and more elastic model compared to AWS’s reserved instances.
-You can read more about how this works here.
+- Google Cloud Platform: GCP bills for instances per second used.
+Interestingly, Google also offers “sustained-use pricing” and “committed use discounts” for compute services that offer a simpler and more elastic model compared to AWS’s reserved instances.
+You can read more about how these work here.

 As you can see, there is no simple apples-to-apples comparison to make when it comes to prices.
 It’s not like AWS costs $5 and GCP costs $10.
 Instead, you’ll need to look at your usage patterns (or predicted usage patterns) and determine which of the three best fits your business model, budget, timeline, and so on.